 Our experienced Social Security disability attorneys at Heller, Maas, Moro & Magill Co., LPA, understand the importance of complying with deadlines.
 We will ensure that you don’t miss any important ones.
 We never want a missed deadline to hurt your ability to obtain the benefits that you deserve.

 Contact Our Youngstown Social Security Disability Attorneys Today

 Our founders started our law firm in 1985, seeking to build a tradition of service.
-Today, our team of attorneys and dedicated office staff work tirelessly to improve the quality of life for people in Youngstown and throughout Northeastern Ohio.
-If you are struggling and need the help, don’t just wonder about your rights and options.
-Call or visit our firm online to schedule a confidential free case evaluation with one of our trained disability lawyers.
+Today, our team of attorneys and dedicated office staff work tirelessly to improve the quality of life for people in Youngstown and throughout northeastern Ohio.
+If you are struggling and need help, don’t just wonder about your rights and options.
+Call or contact our firm online to schedule a confidential free case evaluation with one of our trained disability lawyers.
 You may be surprised to learn how many options are available to you.